afcarl/FlyingVehiclesWithRain/README.md

 # FlyingVehiclesWithRain (FVR)

 This dataset is created for testing optical flow estimation in rainy scenes.
 There are in total 660 image pairs with flow ground truth in the full dataset.
-You may obtain it by downloading the `data.tar.gz` file in the `./full_dataset` folder of this repo.
+You may obtain it by downloading the four parts zip file in the `./full_dataset` folder of this repo.
 There are also 8 pairs of examples in the `./examples` directory.

 ### Data Format